Things heat up on Wall Street as grill giant Weber goes public | DW | 05.08.2021

 Stephen worked at a small sheet metal shop called Weber Brothers.
 That's where he came up with a new idea.
 He put together two hemispheres made of sheet metal, usually used to make buoys.
 This gave him a closable, wind-resistant grill.
 A short time later, in 1952, he began selling his invention nationwide.
 George's Barbecue Kettle was the world's first kettle grill.

+Public trading of Weber (listed as WEBR) stocks on the New York Stock Exchange (NYSE) began Thursday

-To get fresh money on the capital markets, Weber is nonetheless seizing the opportunity.
-Thanks to the enormous demand for products for personal home use, business developed splendidly in the wake of the coronavirus pandemic.
-In the first half of the year, which ended May 31, Weber sold grills, smokers and accessories worth $963 million — 62% more than the same period the previous year.
-Profits came in at $74 million, only 7% below the result of the entire previous year.
+Despite that change in tack, Weber is nonetheless forging ahead with its quest to gather fresh money on capital markets.
+Weber's optimism has been buoyed by the enormous demand for home products that grew out of the coronavirus pandemic, when the company's business blossomed.
+In the first half of 2021, which ended May 31, Weber sold grills, smokers and accessories worth $963 million — 62% more than the same period in 2020.
+Profits for the first half of 2021 came in at $74 million, only 7% less than for the entire previous year.

-In the global grill market, which the market researcher Frost and Sullivan puts at $49 billion, Weber is a heavyweight.
-Especially in the US, where the company generates 58% percent of its sales, the brand is the undisputed industry leader.
-Curiously though, Weber is not as popular there as one might think.
-Weber only has a market share of 23% in its home country, where competition is particularly fierce, the stock market prospectus shows.
+Weber is a heavyweight on the grill market, which California-based market researchers Frost & Sullivan put at $49 billion globally.
+That is also especially true in the US, where Weber is the undisputed industry leader, generating some 58% percent of its overall sales.
+But Weber is not as popular in the US as one might think.
+It currently maintains a market share of 23% in its home country, where competition is particularly fierce.

-The situation in Germany is very different.
-There almost every second grill fan owns a Weber device.
-Looking back at 2020, the market research company GfK speaks of the "highest sales year so far" for grill equipment manufacturers.
-This was due to a shift in the market.
-Inexpensive coal grills from Weber, which can be had for as little as $28, were less in demand while high-priced gas ones, which can cost up to $3,800 depending on size and performance, were best-sellers.
+The situation is quite different in Germany, where almost half of all grills sold are from Weber.
+The German market research company GfK says grill equipment manufacturers had their "biggest sales year ever" in 2020.
+GfK says that was the result of a major shift in the market.
+It says inexpensive coal grills from Weber, which can be had for as little as $28, were less in demand, while high-priced gas grills, which can cost up to $3,800 depending on size and performance, were best-sellers.

-Weber still focuses primarily on North America due to the huge market there.
-At around $9 billion, nowhere else is the market as big as in the US.
-Two out of three people there own their own grill or smoker, according to the Hearth, Patio & Barbecue Association.
-From March to May alone, American barbecue enthusiasts spent more than $1.8 billion on equipment and accessories.
+Still, North America's sheer market size makes it Weber's primary focus.
+Valued at around $9 billion, the US — where the Hearth, Patio & Barbecue Association says two-out-of-three people own a grill or smoker — dominates globally.
+From March to May this year alone, American barbecue enthusiasts spent more than $1.8 billion on equipment and accessories.

 The massive demand could, however, soon be coming to an end for grill manufacturers, especially Weber.
-The market is saturated and the industry is mature, according to the market research company Ibis World.
-A look at the time before the pandemic does not suggest anything good for Weber's business development.
-On the contrary.
+The market is saturated and the industry is mature according to global market research company IBISWorld.
+A glance at the period before the pandemic does not bode well for Weber's future development — quite the opposite.
 In 2019, revenues were down slightly to $1.3 billion for the full year.
-At the same time Weber had a 56% drop in earnings.
+At the same time, Weber had a 56% drop in earnings.

-The industry could be slow for years.
-"This phase is characterized by slowing growth rates and low technological innovation," warned Ibis World analyst Nick Masters.
+Observers say the industry could be slow for years, "This phase is characterized by slowing growth rates and low technological innovation," warned IBISWorld analyst Nick Masters.
 By 2025, sales are only expected to increase at an annual rate of 1.4%.
-Another reason why there are hardly any new entrants to the market.
+This is yet another reason why there are hardly any new entrants to the market.

-There is certainly a lot of competition in the US.
+There is, nevertheless, a lot of competition in the US.
 Companies such as Coleman, Char-Broil, Middleby and Broil King have recently taken increasing market share from the company.
-Driven by the pandemic-induced sales, no fewer than four grill manufacturers are going public this year.
+Driven by pandemic-induced sales, no fewer than four grill manufacturers are going public this year.
 Traeger, a manufacturer that specializes in wood-pellet grills, was able to raise $423 million with its stock market debut at the end of July.
-Since then, the shares are up 20%.
+Since then, its shares have gained 20%.

 Yet the lack of raw materials and faltering supply chains call into question how sustainable such growth is.
 Because Traeger now manufactures almost exclusively in China, and Weber is at least partially dependent on products from Asia, slow deliveries are hampering business.
 "Furthermore, even if growth in demand continues, we may not be able to meet that demand due to production and capacity challenges," Weber's stock exchange prospectus says.
 At the same time, it is clear that when more people can go out to restaurants and enjoy other leisure activities again, the need for barbecues is likely to decrease significantly.